VeldEnDuin/VeldEnDuin.github.io/en/accomodation/camping/campingpitch-10x8.md

 ---
 {% include links.md %}

-# CAMPER PITCH 10x8
+# CAMPING PITCH 10x8

-Combine the freedom of travelling with a camper with the comfort of our campsite
+Combine the freedom of travelling with a caravan with the comfort of our campsite

 ## Worth knowing